Film Review: Bharat

-Directed by Ali Abbas Zafar, Bharat is an official adaptation of 2014 South Korean film, Ode to My Father which chronicles the journey of Bharat played by Salman Khan from an eight-year-old kid to a 70-year-old.
+In Addition, Directed by Ali Abbas Zafar, Bharat is an official adaptation of 2014 South Korean film, Ode to My Father which chronicles the journey of Bharat played by Salman Khan from an eight-year-old kid to a 70-year-old.
 The film also features Katrina Kaif, Disha Patani, Sunil Grover, Tabu, Jackie Shroff and Sonali Kulkarni in supporting roles.

 Vishal-Shekhar’s music is good but could have been better.
 ‘Slow Motion’ is the top song of the lot followed by ‘Chashni’.
 ‘Aithey Aa’ is well choreographed.
 ‘Zinda’ is exhilarating.
 ‘Tupreya’, ‘Aaya Na Tu’ and ‘Thap Thap’ are okay.
 Julius Packiam’s background score is better and exhilarating, especially in the emotional scenes.
 Vaibhavi Merchant and Adil Shaikh’s choreography is appealing, especially in ‘Slow Motion’ and ‘Aithey Aa’.

-Meanwhile, Salman Khan is currently shooting for his next, the third installment from the Dabangg franchise, Dabangg 3.
+Meanwhile, Salman Khan is currently shooting for his next, the third instalment from the Dabangg franchise, Dabangg 3.
 Sonakshi Sinha and Arbaaz Khan will reprise their roles of Rajjo and Makkhi while Kannada actor Sudeep will be seen as the main antagonist in the film.
 Dabangg 3 will hit theatres on December 20, 2019.